RobertPatzke/homeautomation/libraries/LoopCheck/ReadMe.md

 and they sometimes are already used for some libraries.

-The tools presented with LoopCheck-library give You the features of (many) timers inside *loop()* based on the Arduino-function *micros()*.
-This function is called with the macro SYSMICSEC, defined in *LoopCheck.h*.
+The tools presented with LoopCheck-library give You the features of (many) timers inside *loop()* based on the Arduino-function *micros()* which is called with the macro SYSMICSEC, defined in *LoopCheck.h*.

 You will find, that there is another file included: *environment.h*.